auth0/docs/articles/client-platforms/cyclejs/01-login.md

 ## Cycle.js Tutorial

 ::: panel-info System Requirements
-This tutorial and seed project have been tested with the following:
+This tutorial have been tested with the following:

 * NodeJS 6.3
 * npm 3.10.3